-Furthermore, if in this situation the operator decided to migrate one of the domains to a different LocalKeyID value in a seamless way, respective Babel speakers would use the same authentication key (AuthKeyOctets) under two different LocalKeyID values for the time of the transition (see also item (e) of Section 9).
+Furthermore, if in this situation the operator decided to migrate one of the domains to a different LocalKeyID value in a seamless way, respective Babel speakers would use the same authentication key (AuthKeyOctets) under two different LocalKeyID values for the time of the transition (see also item (f) of Section 9).
 This would make a similar use case.

-Another intention of this design decision is to decouple security association management from authentication key management as much as possible, so that the latter, be it manual keying or a key management protocol, could be designed and implemented independently.
+Another intention of this design decision is to decouple security association management from authentication key management as much as possible, so that the latter, be it manual keying or a key management protocol, could be designed and implemented independently (as respective reasoning made in Section 3.1 of [RIP2-AUTH] still applies).
 This way the additional key management constraints, if any, would remain out of scope of this authentication mechanism.
 A similar thinking justifies LocalKeyID field having bit length in ESA structure definition, but not in that of CSA.